 This is a Virtual Assistant case study and interview with Geniece Brown.
 Geniece set up her business in 2012 and officially launched her company Brown Virtual Assisting LLC in early 2014.
-She was born in Texas, raised in Mississippi and currently lives in Omaha, Nebraska with her husband and two children.
-This is her Virtual Assistant story.
+She was born in Texas and currently lives in Nebraska with her husband and two children.
+This is her VA story.

 Your website is pretty important.
 It acts as a ‘shop window’ for your business and if it’s really shonky then potential clients will think you’re really shonky too.
 I’ve seen some truly shocking VA websites, so read my post, find out if yours might be one of them, then calmly but quickly log in to your site and tart it up immediately!